wojtryb/Shortcut-Composer/README.md

 - ### Temporary preserve alpha
   Pressing a key temporarily activates the `preserve alpha` mode which gets turned off after the key release.
 Short key presses allow to permanently toggle between those two states.

+## Modifying default plugin behaviour

+### Tweaking the global parameters
+Shortcut-Composer comes with a settings dialog available from krita topbar: **Tools > Scripts > Shortcut Composer Settings**.
+The dialog allows to change the global values for the actions:
+- Preset pie-menus mapping
+  - `Tag (red)` - tag to be used in red preset pie-menu
+  - `Tag (green)` - tag to be used in green preset pie-menu
+  - `Tag (blue)` - tag to be used in blue preset pie-menu
+- Common settings
+  - `Short vs long press time` - Time in seconds distinguishing short key presses from long ones.
+  - `FPS limit` - Maximum rate of slider refresh.
+0 for no limit
+- Mouse trackers
+  - `Slider sensitivity scale` - Sensitivity multiplier of sliders.
+  - `Slider deadzone` - Amount of pixels a mouse needs to moved for slider to start work.
+- Pie menus display
+  - `Pie global scale` - Global scale factor for all the pie menus.
+  - `Pie icon global scale` - Global scale factor for all the pie menu icons.
+  - `Pie deadzone global scale` - Global scale factor for all the deadzone areas in pie menus.

-## Configuration and creating custom actions
+### Modifying actions and creating custom ones
+While the settings dialog allows to tweak the general values common for plugin actions, it does not allow to modify the behaviour of the actions or create new ones.

+To achieve that it is required to modify actions implementation:
 - in krita's topbar, open **Settings > Manage Resources > Open Resource Folder**
 - navigate to **./pykrita/shortcut_composer/** directory.
-- global configuration is located in `shortcut_composer_config.py` file.
-- action definitions are located in `shortcut_composer.action` file.
+- action definitions are located in `actions.action` file.
-- action implementation is located in `actions.py` file.
+- actions implementation is located in `actions.py` file.

-### Making sliders more or less responsive
-File `shortcut_composer_config.py` holds the value `PIXELS_IN_UNIT` = 50.
-It specifies how many pixels a mouse needs to be moved to change the value by 1.

-This value was set for a non-display drawing tablet (L) and QHD monitor.
-Comfortable value, apart from being subjective, highly depends on those two factors.
-Making the value smaller will make all the sliders more sensitive and vice-versa.

-Changing global configuration as shown above, will affect all of the sliders.
-Howether, it is possible to override this value per-slider, and calibrate each of them individually in `actions.py` file.

-### Creating custom actions
-1. Define an action in `shortcut_composer.action` file by duplicating one of the existing definitions and using an unique name for it.
+1. Define an action in `actions.action` file by duplicating one of the existing definitions and using an unique name for it.
 2. Implement an action in `actions.py` file.
 Once again, duplicate one of the existing implementations.
 It is best to pick the one that feels closest to desired action.
-Fill its arguments, making sure the name is EXACTLY the same as defined earlier:
+Fill its arguments, making sure the name is exactly the same as defined earlier.
-   - When using Visual Studio Code, hovering over each element displays hints of what arguments to use, and their possible values.
-   - When using simpler text editors, navigate to proper file to read the hints of each class.
-Use import statements on top of the file as hints to where to find.
-For example `api_krita.enums import BlendingMode` relates to the file **api_krita/enums/blending_mode.py**

 ## Worth noting
 - Key bindings with modifiers like <kbd>ctrl</kbd> or <kbd>shift</kbd> are supported.
-In this case the key is considered released when the main key in sequence (non-modifier) is released.
+When assigned to a key combination, the key is considered released when the main key in sequence (non-modifier) is released.
 - Multiple shortcuts from this plugin can be used at the same time, unless bindings make it technically impossible.
 For example holding both keys for `Temporary eraser` and `Cycle painting opacity` result in an eraser with 70% opacity.

 ### Known limitations